smahesh29/Django-WebApp/README.md

 # Django-WebApp
-This project was done by me as a assignment from IOT Technolgies for an internship.
+This project was done by me as a assignment for an internship.

 Assignment Problem Statement: